Politically Exposed Person's Automated Background Check

 3. USA: The USA PATRIOT Act mandates comprehensive PEP checks as part of its AML and CTF measures.

-PEP Screening Regulations in India
+PEP Screening Regulations In India

 In India, the Reserve Bank of India (RBI) has established detailed guidelines for PEP screening, requiring banks and financial institutions to conduct enhanced due diligence for PEPs.
 This includes verifying the customer’s identity, monitoring transactions, and maintaining detailed records to ensure compliance with national and international standards.

-Best Practices for Compliance in India
+Best Practices For Compliance In India

 1. Regular Training: Providing ongoing training to employees on the importance of PEP screening and compliance requirements.